Collection and storage of information

-If we need to contact another provider or organisation to obtain any of your information, we will ask for your permission first and request that you sign a consent form.
+If we need to contact another provider or organisation to obtain any of your information, we will ask for your permission first and ask you to sign a consent form.
 You do not have to give permission for this.

-We will only release information about you to others outside Odyssey House Victoria and our partner services if you agree to let us.
+We will only release information about you to our partner services and others outside Odyssey House Victoria, if you agree to let us.
 We will not release information about you to family members without your consent.
 If you are aged under 16, we will ask for permission from your parent or guardian.
 Exceptions to this are if you or someone else is at immediate risk of harm, if you are unable to give consent due to mental impairment, or if we are required to by law.

 Accessing or changing your information with us

 You have a right to request access to your health information and ask for it to be corrected if necessary.
 You can do this by contacting email@example.com.
 In some circumstances, we may need to explain technical information with you, rather than simply release it to you, and we may not share with you, personal or sensitive information about other people that may be contained in your file.

 If you have a complaint about privacy you can contact us via email at firstname.lastname@example.org or the Office of the Health Complaints Commissioner at 1300 582 113 or Health Complaints Commissioner, Level 26, 570 Bourke Street Melbourne 3000 Victoria.